Gaetz fought revenge porn bill, saying ex-lovers can use photos as they see fit, sponsor says

 The bill signed into law was a watered-down version of what was first proposed, the Orlando Sentinel reported.
 While the Senate version would have made it illegal to text or email explicit photos without consent, the House narrowed the scope to images posted online.
 Emails and texts remained legal.

-The Senate had to accept the weaker version when the House Speaker suddenly ended its session early during a fight between the two chambers over Medicaid legislation.
-Lawmakers who supported the legislation were critical of the changes, with Republican Sen. David Simmons telling Florida Trend the bill that passed had “major defects.”
+The Senate had to accept the weaker version when the House’s speaker suddenly ended its session early during a fight between the two chambers over Medicaid legislation.
+Lawmakers who supported the legislation were critical of the changes, with Republican state Sen. David Simmons telling Florida Trend the bill that passed had “major defects.”

 Florida legislators ultimately strengthened the law in 2019, three years after Gaetz departed for Washington, updating it to include photos shared through text messages and “other electronic means.”